| | | | |

 Total Time: 20 minutes

-I recommend using a thermometer for this recipe if you have one.
-Because microwaves vary in power, microwave lemon curd can take anywhere from 3 to 7 minutes to cook.
-The microwave I currently own cooks my lemon curd in 3 minutes, however, my old microwave took 6 minutes.
-Using a thermometer means your curd will cook to the correct temperature every time.
+I strongly recommend using a thermometer for this recipe.
+Since microwaves vary in power, the curd can take 3 to 7 minutes to cook (or maybe even longer if yours is super old/weak).
+My current microwave cooks my lemon curd in about 4 minutes; however, my old microwave took 6 minutes.
+Using a thermometer means you will cook to the correct temperature every time without fail.
+Remember that lemon curd needs time to set in the fridge after cooking, so prepare accordingly.

 Jump to: